-But more importantly, the constant influx of information that you get from your devices is keeping your mind engaged and tricking your brain into thinking that it needs to stay awake.
-Not to mention social media apps that are designed to give you a positive social stimulus and dopamine influx, which, again, directly inhibits production and release of melatonin and makes it much harder to unwind.
+But more importantly, the constant influx of information you get from your devices keeps your mind engaged and tricks your brain into thinking that it needs to stay awake.
+Not to mention social media apps that are designed to give you a positive social stimulus and dopamine influx, which, again, directly inhibits the production and release of melatonin and makes it much harder to unwind.

 Make your bedroom a place for sleep and sex only, and watch the quality of your life improves.

 That’s highly individual because people with a specific variation of the gene PDSS2 (also CYP1A2, AHR17, ULK3, and NRCAM, but that’s beyond the scope of this article) process caffeine more slowly than others.